code-rius/homelab-kubernetes-bootstrapper/apps/radicale/README.md

 # Radicale CalDAV/CardDAV Server

-Simple CalDAV and CardDAV server for calendars and contacts.
+Simple CalDAV and CardDAV server for calendars and contacts with HTTPS.

 ## Quick Deploy